This article discusses the functions of the Configure Agent Settings tab of the Datto appliance GUI.

 The Integrity Verification feature checks the filesystem health of the protected system's backups, verifies the presence of all protected volumes and reports the success of VSS quiescence for the snapshot.

 Ransomware Detection tests your backups for signs of ransomware.
-This can detect early stages of ransomware infection, and allow you to intervene before it spreads.
-In the event that potential ransomware is found, your Datto appliance will send a warning notice email, so ensure that warning notices are monitored.
+Enabling this option can help you detect early stages of ransomware infection, and allow intervention before it spreads.
+If potential ransomware is present, your Datto appliance will send a warning email, so ensure that you monitor your alerts closely.

 To learn more about ransomware detection, see this article.